 For digital applications, try using a semi-transparent overlay over the background, helping to make your logo stand out.

-If you want to adapt your logo for dark mode applications or embroider it on dark fabrics, these steps will make your design more legible and impactful.
+If you want to adapt your logo for dark mode applications on dark fabrics, these steps will make your design more legible and impactful.

 Light backgrounds naturally add more contrast for black logos, but there are still ways to enhance visibility and style: